-Edmonds Marsh and Salmon Restoration
+Edmonds Marsh Wildlife Sanctuary – Preservation and Restoration

 • Volunteers-pulling-and-rolling-out-dense-nighthade-roots-from-stream-channel